Map Layers

 Visualize geographic context and movement patterns around a site.

-* **Trade Area** — Displays the boundary of your selected trade zone.
+Trade Area — Displays the boundary of your selected trade zone.
 Updates automatically when you change your trade area settings.
+This layer is display-only—clicking it doesn't open a popup.

 Places